- The easiest way to do this is to use factor theorem. Factor theorem states that f(x) is divisible by x-2 if f(2)=0.

 Polynomials are linear combinations of powers of x.
 The highest power is the order of the polynomial.
 For example, a cubic is a polynomial of order 3.

 You may be required to manipulate polynomials including expanding brackets, simplifying expressions and factorising.
-There may also be questions involving Polynomial Division with the use remainder and/or factor theorem.
+There may also be questions involving Polynomial Division and/or with the use of factor theorem.

-- Expand and Simplify – Expand and simpify – this works in the same way as expanding double brackets but you should end up with 6 terms before simplification.
+- Expanding and Simplifying – To expand and simpify – this works in the same way as expanding double brackets but you should end up with 6 terms before simplification.

-- Factor Theorem – Factor theorem states that if a polynomial is divisible by then .
-It also works in the opposite direction.
-If , for example, then x-2 is a factor of f(x).
+- Factor Theorem – Factor theorem states that if a polynomial is divisible by then and vice versa.
+It follows from this that if a polynomial is divisible by then and vice versa.
+For example, if is a factor of , then .
+Similarly, if then is a factor.
+In simpler cases, if , for example, then is a factor of .
 Simplify a problem by identifying a factor of a polynomial before you use polynomial division (see below).

 - Polynomial Division – Polynomial Division combines algebra with the technique of long division.
 The idea is to identify the factor required for the left most term in each step.
 This factor then goes on top.
 For example, in Example 3, a cubic polynomial with a term is being divided by a linear function with an term.
 The missing factor is thus .
 This is then multiplied by to see what remains to find.